 However, it is not my purpose here to argue about the ultimate nature of the UFO phenomenon, which is clearly very complex, but only to indicate that the phenomenon is real and exhibits real similarities to the Buddhist world view, confirming Vallee’s hypothesis that UFOs have appeared throughout human history.
 If we accept that UFOs are real, then Buddhism, along with many other religions, appears to be one of the effects of this phenomenon, at least partly, since the Buddha himself is depicted as interacting and communicating with devas or spiritual beings, to which he attributes at least some of his insights, and even appears as a UFO himself!
 The question that arises, therefore, and is of greatest interest to us is what the Buddhist texts themselves say about this phenomenon, and how this relates to the phenomenon that we experience today.
 Is there, in fact, a Buddhist theory of the UFO phenomenon?

 I would also like to say that I personally did not enter into the study of the Pali Canon with any expectation that I would find any references to the UFO phenomenon.
 That there are such references came as a complete surprise to me, although I was vaguely aware of similar references in the Mahabharata and the Puranas.
 UFOlogy was a very peripheral interest of mine many years ago, but I lost interest in it until quite recently, largely because the evidence is so complex and confusing and I did not want to make UFOlogy my main concern.
 For the record, and in the interests of disclosure, I have seen a UFO.
 It was a Type IIIc experience in the Vallee classification, a daylight disc in the Hynek classification.
-I was not contacted or abducted; it occurred in August 1969 in King City, Ontario as best as I can recall, when I was 15 years old.
+I was not contacted or abducted; it occurred in or about August 1968 (possibly a year earlier) in King City, Ontario as best as I can recall, when I was 14 years old.
 The experience itself was very brief – only about thirty seconds – and is the only such experience of this type that I have ever had, but it showed me that sometimes things appear in the sky that are not easily explained.